Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Introduction

+Applications of results in Section~\ref{subsec:fill 6-cycle} to $K(\pi,1)$-conjecture divides into two categories, those which are obtained without too much effort, and those that need substantially more work.
+In this article we discuss the first category.
+The second category of results will appear elsewhere.

+\textbf{We caution the reader that our results are stated using Coxeter diagrams, which we also called Coxeter-Dynkin diagrams or Dynkin diagrams in \cite{garside,huang2023labeled}.
+There is a different graph used to represent Artin groups in the literature, called the defining graph or presentation graph, which we are not using here.}

-To date, the $K(\pi,1)$-conjecture is largely open.
-It is known that the $K(\pi,1)$-conjecture for an arbitrary Artin group reduces to the $K(\pi,1)$-conjecture for Artin groups with complete presentation graph by the work of Charney-Davis, Ellis-Sk{\"o}ldberg and Godelle-Paris \cite{CharneyDavis,ellis2010k,godelle2012k}.
-Among Artin groups with a complete presentation graph, the $K(\pi,1)$-conjecture is known in the 2-dimension case by Charney-Davis \cite{CharneyDavis}, and a few families that are not exactly 2-dimensional but have some low dimensional features by work of Charney, Juhasz and Goldman \cite{charney2004deligne,juhasz2018relatively,goldman2022k,juhasz2023class}.
-Known cases of $K(\pi,1)$-conjecture in higher dimensions are sparse - Artin groups associated with finite reflection groups by Deligne \cite{deligne}, Artin groups associated with Euclidean reflection groups by Paolini-Salvetti \cite{paolini2021proof} (based on previous work of McCammond-Sulway \cite{mccammond2017artin}), and a few examples of hyperbolic type Artin groups by Haettel and the author \cite{Garside}.
+The $K(\pi,1)$-conjecture for an arbitrary Artin group reduces to the $K(\pi,1)$-conjecture for free-of-infinity Artin groups (i.e. there are no $\infty$-labeled edges in the Coxeter diagram) by work of Charney-Davis, Ellis-Sk{\"o}ldberg and Godelle-Paris \cite{CharneyDavis,ellis2010k,godelle2012k}.
+Among free-of-infinity Artin groups, the $K(\pi,1)$-conjecture is known in the 2-dimension case by Charney-Davis \cite{CharneyDavis}, and a few families that are not exactly 2-dimensional but have strong 2-dimensional features by work of Juhasz and Goldman \cite{juhasz2018relatively,goldman2022k,juhasz2023class}.

-In a previous article \cite{huang2023labeled}, we proved the $K(\pi,1)$-conjecture for new families of higher dimensional Artin groups by establishing a connection between the $K(\pi,1)$-conjecture and the properties of short cycles in the 1-skeleton of Deligne complexes of spherical Artin groups.
-This leads to the study of short cycles in spherical Deligne complexes, which is a major challenge in implementing the strategy in \cite{huang2023labeled} for more general Artin groups.

-In this article and \cite{huang2024Dn}, we develop new geometric and topological methods to understand certain types of cycles in the spherical Deligne complexes; as a consequence, we settle the $K(\pi,1)$-conjecture of several important classes of higher dimensional Artin groups.
-This article can be read independently, assuming a few facts from \cite{huang2023labeled}.

-The study of cycles in Deligne complexes is closely related to solving certain types of equations over Artin groups.
-This article focuses on using non-positive curvature geometry to understand these equations, via constructing new actions of certain Artin groups and some of their quotients on injective metric spaces, CAT$(0)$ spaces, spaces with convex geodesic bicombing, Helly graphs and weakly modular graphs.
-The companion article \cite{huang2024Dn} explores other methods to understand these equations, including combinatorics of arcs on surfaces, as well as solving equations in free groups.

-Some ingredients here will be used in an upcoming article to treat the $K(\pi,1)$ problem of some complex hyperplane complements outside the realm of Artin groups.